lzim/mtl/session09/s09_learner/mtl_session09_see.md

 ![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/sim_ui_compare_alt.gif)

-6. Study the system diagram and team data.
+6. Study the systems story on the model diagram and team data table.
 Decide together what change you want to experiment with that might give your team the desired result.

 7. To create a new run, building off of the previous one, revise the text in all the text boxes to reflect the experiment you want to do now: